hzqst/MetaHookSv/README.md

 r_ssao_intensity : to control the intensity of SSAO shadow.

-r_ssao_radius : to control the size of SSAO shadow.
+r_ssao_radius : to control the sample size of SSAO shadow.

 r_ssao_blur_sharpness : to control the sharpness of SSAO shadow.